evansbenj/Reduced-Representation-Workshop/2_BasicUnix.md

 ## Some Unix Basics

-To connect to the Unix system we are using, please type this:
+To connect to the Unix system we are using, please use thr application PuTTy to open a connection to this server:

-`ssh username@caf-hpc1.sun.ac.za`
+`caf-hpc1.sun.ac.za`

-Where `username` is your username.
-You will be prompted for a password.
-Then, to see what directory you are in, type this:
+You will be prompted for your `username` and password.
+Once you are connected, to see what directory you are in, type this:

 `pwd`